Testing Android Applications

 With IntelliJ IDEA you can generate and run unit tests for your Android applications using Android Testing Framework.
-Unit tests are stored in a dedicated module related to the target tested module.
-Each module to be tested requires a separate test module.
-For executing unit tests, IntelliJ IDEA provides an Android-specific run configuration.
+Unit tests are stored in a dedicated module related to the target module that is going to be tested.
+Each module requires a separate test module.
+To execute unit tests, IntelliJ IDEA provides an Android-specific run configuration.

-Unit testing in Android applications involves the following general steps:
+Unit testing of Android applications involves the following general steps:

-- On the last page of the Wizard, choose the Test option.
+- On the first page of the New Module wizard that opens, select Test Module.

-Specify the tests to run.
+- Specify the tests that you want to run.
 Do one of the following:

-- To perform unit tests, choose the desired configuration from the drop-down list on the main toolbar and start the test according to it.
+- Select a run/debug configuration from the drop-down list on the main toolbar and start the test according to it.